juntaochen1/juntaochen1.github.io/_pages/projects.md

 - *Algorithmic Foundation for Secure, Resilient, and Fair Distributed Optimal Transport*, Support by Faculty Research Grant, Fordham Office of Research.
 - *Multi-Layer Dynamic Strategic Decision-Making for Integrated Cyber-Physical Energy Systems Security and Resilience*, Supported by
+- *Security and Resilience by Design for Collaborative Heterogeneous Networked Cyber-Physical Autonomy*, Supported by